stat545ubc-2021/mda-elza4125/README.md

 ## Elizabeth Zambrano

-This is the Mini Data Analysis project for STAT545A There are 3 milestones
+This is the Mini Data Analysis project for STAT545A, it helped me become more familiar with R functions and Github.
+There are 3 milestones, more descriptions below.

 ## Milestone 1:
 Due Saturday, October 9, 2021 at 22:00 PT